tim-koko/website/content/en/blog/2026-strimzi-kafka-oauth-keycloak-authentication.md

 At this point, all tenant clients can authenticate against the Kafka cluster using OAuth tokens issued by Keycloak.
 However, there are no authorization rules in place yet - any authenticated client can access any topic.

-In **Part 2**, we configure the `KeycloakAuthorizer` on the Kafka broker and set up Keycloak's Authorization Services with scopes, resources, policies, and permissions to enforce fine-grained, multi-tenant access control.
+In [Part 2](https://tim-koko.ch/blog/kafka-oauth-strimzi-keycloak-authorization/), we configure the `KeycloakAuthorizer` on the Kafka broker and set up Keycloak's Authorization Services with scopes, resources, policies, and permissions to enforce fine-grained, multi-tenant access control.

 ## Do you need help or guidance?